Identity & App Modernization Checklist

 Key user migration considerations

-- Migrate users in real-time, with small cohorts following agile practices, such as blue-green testing.
+- Move users in real-time, with small cohorts following agile practices, such as blue-green testing.

-- Migrate users transparently without changes to the login or application access experience.
+- Move users transparently without changes to the login or application access experience.

 - Track which user accounts have been migrated.